cabral1888/openalex-elastic-api/README.md

   }
 }'
 ```
 This will create the index structure, required for the application to function properly.
+If you want to ingest some data, please follow this repo's README: https://github.com/cabral1888/openalex-data-ingestion?tab=readme-ov-file#openalex-ingestion

 #### Destroying the infra assets
 If needed, in order to destroy the containers created in the previous step, you can run: